 My father was a first-generation college graduate.
 My mother worked tirelessly to help put him through college.
 They instilled in me a strong work ethic, the gift of education, and the importance of being honest.
 My dad worked for Amoco, and as a result, we moved from one small midwestern town to the next.
 Each of those small towns impacted me and shaped my understanding of how important community is.
 My parents set a shining example of what commitment, belief in something larger than yourself, and loving without fail can achieve.
 They are the American dream.

 My parents provided an excellent example for me.
-After high school, I studied and graduated from the Massachusetts Institute of Technology, better known as MIT, with Bachelor and Master’s degrees in Mechanical Engineering.
-Upon graduation I started in the manufacturing engineering profession.
-I started working in aircraft engine manufacturing.
+After high school, I studied at and graduated from the Massachusetts Institute of Technology, better known as MIT, with Bachelor and Master degrees in Mechanical Engineering.
+Upon graduation I started in the manufacturing engineering profession, working in aircraft engine manufacturing.
 I then continued my education in an MBA program, with studies in business, language, and culture.
-Those studies culminated in Master’s degrees in Management and Materials Science/Engineering from MIT.
+Those studies culminated in Master degrees in Management and Materials Science/Engineering, also from MIT.

 A Life of Service